fkalisa/CP-Zone/README.md

 ## Tree
 - In a tree, we have N nodes and N-1 edges
 - In a tree, we have a root
+- In a tree, we carry a parent to avoid infinite traversal
 - A tree is not a graph

 ## Segment tree
 Minumum range queries